isaac88/istio-certified-associate-ica-exam/2_traffic_management/README.md

 ### Ex2: Route based on user identity

+Requirements:

+* Following the deployed BookinInfo app in the previous step.
-Change the route configuration so that all traffic from a specific user is routed to a specific service version.
+* Change the route configuration so that all traffic from a specific user is routed to a specific service version.
-In this case, all traffic from a user named Jason will be routed to the service reviews:v2.
+  * All traffic from a user named Jason will be routed to the service reviews:v2.
+* Check that when the user is logged in with the user Jason, the reviews service is answering with version v2.

 <details>
   <summary>Solution</summary>